What Is Blockchain and How Does It Work?

 This is how it works.
 Each participant has a unique pair of keys: a private key, which they keep secret, and a public key, which is openly shared.
 When a user initiates a transaction, they sign it using their private key, creating a digital signature.

 Other users in the network can then verify the transaction's authenticity by applying the sender's public key to the digital signature.
-This approach ensures secure transactions because only the legitimate owner of the private key can authorize a transaction but everyone can verify the signatures using the public key.
+This approach ensures secure transactions because only the legitimate owner of the private key can authorize a transaction, and everyone can verify the signatures using the public key.

 What Is a Consensus Mechanism?

 When tens of thousands of nodes keep a copy of the blockchain's data, some challenges can quickly arise, including data consistency and malicious nodes.
 To ensure the integrity of the blockchain, there are various consensus mechanisms that govern how network nodes reach an agreement.
-Let's now look into the major ones.
+Let's take a closer look at the major consensus mechanisms.

 Types of Consensus Mechanisms